 Many people today understand the need to plan for long-term health care.
-We see family members getting older and spending their savings on care either in their own home or in a facility.
+We see family members getting older and spending their savings on care either in their own homes or in a facility.
 For many families, it means they get the role of caregiver.
 This role as a caregiver usually falls on a daughter or daughter-in-law and the burdens are tremendous as they must deal with being a caregiver and balancing that with a career and other family responsibilities.

 Then we read stories that question either the need for Long-Term Care Insurance or the ability of the policies to affordability provide the benefits we need to protect retirement accounts, lifestyles and ease family burdens placed on them by long-term care.

 No question, we live in an aging society.
 Longevity has become a major factor in retirement planning.
 Financial advisors want to make sure you never run out of money.
 Yet, we see many older people with financial problems and much of that comes from the financial costs and burdens of aging.

 What about Long-Term Care Insurance.
 Is it true that these policies are expensive?
 Is it true they are having numerous rate increases?
 Do these policies even work?

 Long-Term Care Insurance works.
-In 2017 the American Association for Long-Term Care Insurance (AALTCI) says the industry paid over $9.2 Billion in benefits to American families.
+In 2018 the American Association for Long-Term Care Insurance (AALTCI) says the top insurance companies paid over $10.3 Billion in benefits to American families.
 This is money that would have otherwise would have been paid out of private savings or by the taxpayer through the Medicaid program.
 Medicaid will only pay if you have little or no assets.

 Jesse Slome is the executive director of the AALTCI.
 He said, "Without insurance to pay some or all of the cost, the caregiving responsibility often falls on elderly spouses or adult children caring for their aging parents."